honkanen-antti/ICT4HM103-3005/h3-hashes.md

+# Article summaries
+Schneier's book (2015) [Applied Cryptography](https://learning.oreilly.com/library/view/applied-cryptography-protocols/9781119096726/10_chap02.html#chap02-sec003) gave great first look to how hashing and public key encryption works.
+Below is a really short summary of the subchapters 2.3 and 2.4:
+- Many functions look and smell like one-way functions, but having evindence on them is really hard.
+Theory is present, but having practical evidence is not yet provided.
+That is why it is expected (or pretended) that one-way functions do exist.
+- For public key encryption we cannot use traditional one-way function, but we need some sort of trapdoor to decrypt the message.
+By trapdoor in this case we actually mean instructions how to solve the original message.
+- Calculcating hashes gives us a way to check that for example file/package hasn't changed on the way (we download a version we were supposed to download).
+In theory multiple inputs might produce same hash, but that is pretty unlikely situation hence we can trust pretty safely on checking the hash.

+Tero Karvinen's [Command Line Basics Revisited](https://terokarvinen.com/2020/command-line-basics-revisited/) was pretty neat instructions for newbies to interact with terminal.
+I wish I had stumbled to these instructions when I was learning to use Linux almost 20 years ago.

+I actually started with cracking the hashed and stumbled to Tero Karvinen's [Cracking Passwords with Hashcat](https://terokarvinen.com/2022/cracking-passwords-with-hashcat/) article.
+Tero's instructions are clear and I was easily able to find the correct option I was looking for hashcat (the output `-o` option).

 # Billion dollar busywork (task A)
 Adding `v` for example gives hash that starts with 0.
 So running `echo -n 'vTero'|sha256sum` gives `0ed33bb80f14525269119f8e3d5d1325cbbf2a3ff36242479c3ed45c58d0ff6e`.